-Sous vide slow for 24 hours then finished in a smokey barbecue resulting in the most tender and juicy pulled pork you have ever made.
+Sous vide slow for 24 hours, then finished in a smoky barbecue resulting in the most tender and juicy pulled pork you have ever made.
 Like most sous vide recipes, this is a two-step cooking process.

-The two-step process almost completely hands-off and definitely stress free.
+It may be a two-step process, but it's almost completely hands-off and definitely stress free.
 You will first cook the pork shoulder in the sous vide water bath, and then finish it either in a BBQ smoker or the oven.
 The BBQ finish will result in a beautifully smoky pulled pork.

-This method is perfect for entertaining because it can be made ahead of time then finished in a smoker or in the oven.
+This method is perfect for entertaining because it can be made mostly ahead of time, then finished in a smoker or in the oven.
 The fun part when your guests are there and they smell what seems like has been cooking all day.

-If you have ever sous vide anything, which I’m sure you have if you are here; you know how magical it is.
-Whether you are cooking a delicate piece of fish like salmon or a large tough piece of meat (like we’re doing here), the work is done for you to create fall
+If you have ever cooked anything sous vide, which I’m sure you have if you are here, you know how magical it is.
+Whether you are cooking a delicate piece of fish like salmon or a large tough piece of meat (like we’re doing here), the work is done for you to create fall-

 - The most tender and juicy method for pulled pork.

-- Able to decide on the final texture by changing the temperature.
-Higher temperature yields a pull apart pork shoulder, while a lower temperature will still be super tender, but will be more of a slice.
+- Decide on the final texture by changing the temperature.
+Higher temperature yields a pull-apart pork shoulder, while a lower temperature will still be super tender, but will be more of a slice.

 - Can be cooked sous vide ahead of time and finished on the grill or the oven a few hours before your meal.

-- It’s easier to let something cook sous vide for a whole day than leave it in the smoker for the whole day.
+- It’s easier and less stressful to let something cook sous vide for a whole day than leave it in the smoker for the whole day.